Tenancy guarantee: information for landlords and agents

 - A claim can only be made against the Tenancy Guarantee after the rental bond is first claimed in full.
 Landlords/agents must lodge the claim for the rental bond within seven days of the Tenancy Guarantee expiry.

 - Landlords/agents must commence any NSW Civil and Administrative Tribunal action within seven days of the Tenancy Guarantee expiry.

 - Where the landlord/agent cannot gain vacant possession to assess damage or arrears, they should notify their social housing provider immediately and commence NSW Civil and Administrative Tribunal action within seven days.

 - All claims must be lodged within three months of the Tenancy Guarantee expiry.

 - Any claim must include copies of orders from the NSW Civil and Administrative Tribunal and an itemised invoice of the claim, including evidence establishing the amount of debt such as rent records and quotes/receipts for repairs.

 Are all your questions answered?

-For more information call the Housing Contact Centre on 1800 422 322, or visit your local FACS or Social Housing Management Transfer community housing provider office.
+For more information call the Housing Contact Centre on 1800 422 322, or visit your local DCJ or Social Housing Management Transfer community housing provider office.